 • Forensic DNA Backlog Reduction Program - The Bureau of Justice Assistance provides federal funds to employ forensic specialists to screen and analyze biological evidence as well as perform other entry level duties.
-In addition, funding is used to purchase DNA related equipment and supplies used in analysis.
+In addition, funding is used for travel and training and to purchase DNA related equipment and supplies used in analysis.